gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

 where ``bank_hmm`` is a file containing one absolute path to a hmm file per line, and you can comment out a line ::

-  ~/Downloads/Integron_Finder-x.x/data/Functional_annotation/Resfams.hmm
+  ~/Downloads/Integron_Finder-x.x/data/Functional_annotation/NCBIfam-AMRFinder.hmm
   ~/Documents/Data/Pfam-A.hmm
   # ~/Documents/Data/Pfam-B.hmm

-Here, annotation will be made using Pfam-A et Resfams, but not Pfam-B. If a protein is hit by 2 different profiles, the one with the best e-value will be kept.
+Here, annotation will be made using Pfam-A et NCBIfam-AMRFinder, but not Pfam-B. If a protein is hit by 2 different profiles, the one with the best e-value will be kept.

 Search for promoter and *attI* sites